BranchMetrics/fastlane-plugin-branch/README.md

 For iOS projects, if a Podfile is detected, and the Podfile does not already contain the Branch pod, the pod will be added and `pod install` run to add the Branch SDK dependency to the project.
-If no Podfile is present, a Cartfile is detected without the Branch framework, the framework will be added and `carthage update` run to add the Branch SDK dependency to the project.
+If no Podfile is present, and a Cartfile is detected without the Branch framework, the framework will be added and `carthage update` run to add the Branch SDK dependency to the project.
 If no Podfile or Cartfile is detected, or if one exists with the Branch SDK already included, no changes to the project's